 Note that these out-of-pocket savings are available only for silver plans.
 Generally, if you qualify for the subsidy, you’ll get the out-of-pocket benefits of a gold or platinum plan for the price of a silver plan.

-3. Getting Free or Low-Cost Coverage through Medicaid or CHIP
+Getting Free or Low-Cost Coverage Through Medicaid or CHIP

-You may qualify for free or low-cost coverage through Medicaid, or your children may be able to obtain coverage through the Children’s Health Insurance Program (CHIP).
+You may qualify for free or low-cost coverage through Medicaid in Iowa, or your children may be able to obtain coverage through the Children’s Health Insurance Program (CHIP).

 Children’s Health Insurance Program (CHIP).
 Even if you don’t qualify for Medicaid, your children may be eligible for the Children's Health Insurance Program (CHIP).
 Kids covered by CHIP don’t need to be included in another health plan.

-When you apply for health coverage at HealthCare.gov, the state will check to see whether your children might qualify for CHIP.
-If so, it will alert the Iowa CHIP agency so your kids can get the coverage they need.
+When you apply for health coverage at Healthcare.gov, the state will check to see whether your children might qualify for CHIP.
+If so, it will alert the Iowa CHIP agency.

 You can learn the final costs for specific plans, including whether you qualify for subsidies or low-cost care programs, when you apply for insurance online at Healthcare.gov or when you talk to a navigator or broker about the plans available to you.